0xh/RTE-PS4-Tools/PS4Tool and Debugger (MacOS)/README.md

 MarentDev for port into Swift langage

-Theorywrong, DEv_ShOoTz, MsKx and some user people (CTurt...)
+Theorywrong, DEv_ShOoTz, MsKx and some other people (CTurt...)